Dashboard

 Investigations that end in a PR

-When the root cause is a line of code or a manifest, the investigation ends as a pull request on the repo behind the workload, with a regression test and the evidence trail attached.
+When the root cause is a line of code or a manifest, the fix lands on the repo behind the workload, evidence attached, ready for your review.

 Questions.